2022 NBA MVP Odds Tracker: Four-Horse Race for MVP as Steph Curry’s Lead Continues to Grow

 - Bonus: Poor defense doesn’t disqualify you

-The NBA MVP award will generally go to a scorer (and offensive all-around star) who has been in the MVP mix before on a great team.
+The NBA MVP award will generally go to a scorer (and offensive all-around star) on a great team who has been in the mix before.
 So take those into account when placing any bets.

 Who Is the NBA MVP Favorite?